Project management skills: 25 soft, hard, & technical skills

 7 hard skills for project managers

-Unlike soft skills, hard skills are quantifiable abilities.
-While the soft skills mentioned above are applicable for many work skills, these seven hard skills are relevant specifically to project management.
-Developing these will help you become a more well rounded and efficient project manager.
+Unlike soft skills, hard skills are quantifiable abilities specific to project management.
+Developing these seven hard skills will help you become a more well-rounded and efficient project manager:

 1. Project planning